 - Proof of employment as an EMR **

-*Must indicate a graduation date within 12 months preceeding the first day of the EMT/PCP program.
+*Must indicate a graduation date within 12 months preceding the first day of the EMT/PCP program.

 **Proof of employment must indicate that the applicant has worked as an EMR within 12 months preceeding the first day of the EMT/PCP Program.